raspiblitz/raspiblitz/WORKSHOP.md

 ## Prepare SD cards with latest RaspiBlitz image

-Download the latest RasopiBlitz SD card image from the README page. `Balena Etcher` is the best image writing softare forn thsi usecase because if you have multiple sd card adapters, you can write multiple crads at once - that is cutting down your preperation time.
+Download the latest RaspiBlitz SD card image from the README page. `Balena Etcher` is the best image writing software for this use case because if you have multiple sd card adapters, you can write multiple cards at once - that is cutting down your preparation time.

 ## Setup Workshop Environment